morphysm/zero-knowledge-forms/README.md

 ### Submit Form

 Fill in the answers to the question in the `Respond` tab.
 Login with Metamask and click `Send Form`.
 You will be requested to approve the signing of the to-be-submitted message by Metamask.
 The form will be submitted using [Waku](https://wakuconnect.dev/).
-The current state of the Waku network does not guarantee instant submission.
+Messages might need several minutes to be transmitted.
 The backend will decrypt, verify the signature and log the transmitted message as soon as the Waku network forwards it.

 ## How to Use